caltechlibrary/cait/EXPORT-IMPORT.md

 # The Utilities

-This document covers some examples of using the _aspace_ command line utlities to export content from a production ArchivesSpace deployment to a local development ArchivesSpace deployment.
+This document covers some examples of using the _aspace_ command line utilities to export content from a production ArchivesSpace deployment to a local development ArchivesSpace deployment.
 The most recent version of this document can be found at https://github.com/rsdoiel/aspace.

 ## Exporting from a production deployment

-The easist way to export content from a production ArchivesSpace deployment is using the _aspace_ utility.
+The easiest way to export content from a production ArchivesSpace deployment is using the _aspace_ utility.

 1. Set you environment variables
 2. Use the instance export option to create a local dump